-- Ensure all visitors to the College are carefully vetted and take immediate action if any individual or group is perceived to be attempting to influence members of the College community, either physically or electronically.
-Visiting speakers need to be signed off by the DSL. - Research any organisations which wish to have relationships with the College, particularly those in the voluntary sector.
+- Ensure all visitors to the College are carefully vetted and take immediate action if any individual or group is perceived to be attempting to influence members of the College community, either physically or electronically. - Research any organisations which wish to have relationships with the College, particularly those in the voluntary sector.